Chickpea Blondies Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-These healthy peanut butter blondies are gluten-free, dairy-free, refined-sugar free and vegan friendly!
-Made with chickpeas but you’d never know it!
-A delicious healthy dessert recipe.
+These healthy peanut butter chickpea blondies are gluten-free, dairy-free, refined-sugar free and vegan friendly!
+Made with chickpeas but you’d never know it, they’re a delicious healthy dessert recipe.

 a stack of three healthy peanut butter chickpea blondies with melty chocolate fresh from the oven